 We act globally to protect U.S. agriculture locally.
 Our experts work with foreign government officials and industries to enhance their animal and plant health infrastructures.
 Through training and expertise, we help partner countries identify and reduce agricultural pest and disease threats, strengthen emergency response preparedness, apply science to address animal and plant health trade issues (per obligations under the World Trade Organization), and improve the safety of agricultural trade between our countries.

-Since its inception in 2007, the International Technical and Regulatory Capacity Building (ITRCB) Center has accomplished several key goals.
-The Center is now the central receiving point to manage incoming requests from foreign officials and partner U.S. Government agencies for APHIS subject-matter expertise and technical assistance.
-The ITRCB team coordinates the fulfillment of these requests while maintaining a primary focus on addressing domestic needs to serve and protect American agriculture.
-Requests for APHIS expertise or technical assistance may include topics such as veterinary epidemiology, regulatory processes and policy, wildlife control and surveillance, pest risk assessment, biotechnology, laboratory diagnostics, transboundary animal diseases, and other aspects of animal and plant health.
+The International Technical and Regulatory Capacity Building team is the entry point for requests from APHIS posts overseas for subject matter expertise, training, and other technical assistance.
+Requests cover a wide range of topics, such as veterinary epidemiology, regulatory processes and policy, wildlife control and surveillance, pest risk assessment, biotechnology, laboratory diagnostics, transboundary animal diseases, and many other aspects of animal and plant health.

 International capacity building is central to APHIS’ safeguarding work.
 Enhancing the ability of developing countries to use new or improved practices or technologies in their agriculture systems leads to sustainable improvements in animal and plant health worldwide—and reduced risks to American agriculture.